altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 {
 ~And nearly two weeks after the death of Alice and Robert Glass~ *Uri fell to his knees on the snow*
-~He couldn't see stars behind the storm clouds~
+~He couldn't see stars behind the storm clouds.
-~Or the storm clouds behind the snow~
+Or the storm clouds behind the snow.
-~Just the light from his cabin window~
+Just the light from his cabin window~
 "U::Damn it Peanut..."
 ~He was about to call for her, but lost control of his legs, then his body~ 'U::Muscles freezing, that means cerebellum...'